supernord/2025-ABACBS-workshop/_episodes/24-setup_proteinfold.md

 ## nf-core/proteinfold
 - [proteinfold](https://github.com/nf-core/proteinfold/tree/dev) is a Nextflow pipeline designed to support numerous models for molecular structure prediction.
 - Today, we will use proteinfold to predict the structure of our uncharacterised protein using the AlphaFold2 model.
-- We will use a development branch of proteinfold to access some of the latest features that are not yet available in the current release.
+- We will use a development branch (commit: 09ac089) to access some of the latest features that are not yet available in the current release.

 ```bash
 #module load nextflow/25.04.6 # This should still be loaded from the previous exercise